 SMR CODE (Column (2)).
-The SMR code containing supply/requisitioning information, maintenance level authorization criteria, and disposition instruction, as shown in the following breakout:
+The SMR code containing supply/requisitioning information, maintenance level authorization criteria, and disposition instruction, as shown in the following breakout.
+This entry may be subdivided into 4 subentries, one for each service.

 TABLE 1.
 SMR Code Explanation.